Birdsall Briscoe

 Birdsall Parmenas Briscoe (June 10, 1876 – 1971) was an American architect active in Texas, especially in Houston.
 Several of his works have been listed on the U.S. National Register of Historic Places for their architecture.

 Early life

 Briscoe was born on June 10, 1876, in Harrisburg, Texas, as son of Andrew Birdsall and Annie Frances (Paine) Briscoe.
 Andrew Briscoe was a grandfather and John Richardson Harris, founder of Harrisburg, was a great-grandfather.
 His parents owned a ranch near Goliad, Texas.
-He left the area to attend a San Antonio Academy, a preparatory school in San Antonio, Texas.
+He left the area to attend San Antonio Academy, a preparatory school in San Antonio, Texas.
 He matriculated at Texas A&M University and the University of Texas.